White circle

 I modified the tabs on the dashboard view to include Service Requests.
 This allows the engineers to get a quick overview of the status of service requests without having to dig into individual chillers.

 Due to not being able to sync data between CEP and NxGen, the engineer can also view non-CEP generated service requests from here as well.
-This actually saves them time because the link will go directly to the chillers they are responsible for without them having to navigate there manually.
+This saves them time because the link will go directly to the chillers they are responsible for without having to navigate there manually.

 Service request details screen